 - They breathe using a blowhole that is controlled by a muscular flap.

-- Female killer whales live longer than males.
-An average orca lifespan in the wild is 30 to 80 years.
-In captivity, it is less than 20 years.
+- Female orcas/killer whales live longer than males.
+The average lifespan in the wild is 30 to 80 years.
+In captivity, it is often less than 20 years.

 Behavioral Traits and Habits

-- If a killer whale makes a large kill, the rest of the group shares it.
-Given their close social structure and intelligence, killer whales are one of the most successful hunters in the animal kingdom.
+- When an orca/killer whale makes a large kill, the rest of the group shares it.
+Given their close social structure and intelligence, orcas are one of the most successful hunters in the animal kingdom.

-- Like elephants and humans, killer whales are very protective of their young.
+- Like elephants and humans, orcas/killer whales are very protective of their young.

-- In terms of socialization, orcas communicate through clicks and whistles.
-Moreover, they make communicative gestures like jumping out of the water, charging, lobtailing, light touches and spy-hopping to relay information.
+- They communicate through clicks and whistles, and they make communicative gestures like jumping out of the water, charging each other, and light touching to relay information.

-- Killer whales are known for their echolocation wherein sound waves travel underwater until it hit any object and bounce back.
+- Orcas/killer whales are known for their echolocation system, wherein sound waves travel underwater until they hit any object and bounce back.